Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Signal characteristics of coalescing compact binary systems

-where, $S_{h}\left(f\right)$ is the power spectral density (PSD) for ET-D configuration for the ET-D noise curve \cite{2011CQGra..28i4013H} and,
+where $S_{h}\left(f\right)$ is the power spectral density (PSD) for ET-D configuration for the ET-D noise curve \cite{2011CQGra..28i4013H} and

-The characteristic distance sensitivity $r_0$ is:
+The characteristic distance sensitivity $r_0$ is

-The frequency at the end of the inspiral phase $f_{max}$, is given as:
+The frequency at the end of the inspiral phase $f_{max}$, is given as

 where $M_{BNS}=2.8 M_\odot$ is the total mass of an equal mass binary with each component mass of $1.4 M_{\odot}$.
-We can define the combined effective signal to noise ratio for the combined signal from three detectors as:
+We can define the combined effective SNR for the combined signal from three detectors as:

-where the effective antenna response function $\Theta_{eff}$ is:
+where the effective antenna response function $\Theta_{eff}$ is